-The discount rate used to measure the total pension was 7.65%.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-The tests revealed the assets would not run out.
-Therefore, the current 7.65% is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
-The long-term expected discount rate of 7.65% is applied to all plans in the Public Employees Retirement Fund.
-The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.
+The discount rate used to measure the total pension liability was 7.65%.
+To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, the amortization and smoothing periods recently adopted by the CalPERS' Board were used.
+For the Plan, the crossover test was performed for a miscellaneous agent rate plan and a safety agent rate plan selected as being more at risk of failing the crossover test and resulting in a discount rate that would be different from the long-term expected rate of return on pension investments.
+Based on the testing of the rate plans, the tests revealed the assets would not run out.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the total pension liability for the Plan.
+The crossover test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained on CalPERS' website under the GASB section.